brlrb/HackUNO-Imagify/README.md

-# HackUNO
+#HackUNO

 HackUNO event

-* Create an Image Recognition Web App that will predicit the image
+> Create an Image Recognition Web App that will predicit the image

+* Tool Used